HomeMy WebLinkAbout1939-08-21 444

 414

-Upon motion of Mr. Potter, seconded by Mr. Locke, it
+Upon motion of Mr. Potter, seconded by Mr. Locke , it

-was voted to -rant the followin;; licenses:
+was voted to grant the followin;-, licenses:

+Licenses.
 Lexington Theatre - Mass.
 Ave. - Theatre License

 Margaret A. Maloney - 97 Mass.
 Ave. - Common Victualler

-Augustus J. Silva - 643 I�altham St. - Past. of Iilk
+Augustus J. Silva - 643 Waltham St . - Past. of Milk

 Mr. Rowse moved that the bill of the Hayden Costume

-Co. in the amount of ;2.50 in connection with the reception
+Co. in the amount of 2.
+50 in connection with the reception

-to the Disabled Veterans, be approved and charged to the
+Bill, to the Disabled Veterans, be approved and charged to the

-Unclassified Account.
+Unclassified Account .
 Mr. Potter seconded the motion and

 it was so voted.

-closing a copy of Chapter 464 of the Acts of 1939 relative
+borrowing. closing a copy of Chapter 464 of the Acts of 1939 relative

 to borrowing to pay for the excess State Tax.